Early Childhood CDA Help

 The main thing to remember is that you are not alone in navigating the new CDA 2.0.
 I will continue to provide step-by-step, helpful support.

 The Council for Professional Recognition now has the new Competency Standards books available on their website.
 These replace the "application packets" of the old process.
 You will want to order one of these for your particular setting: Center-based Infant/Toddler or Center-based Preschool, or Family Child Care.
-The Spanish versions of these books will be available soon.
+The Spanish versions of these books are also available.

 The new CDA 2.0 Prep Binder for the Professional Portfolio.